CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

-The format of the address is obvious: the "login" and "passwd" hold the username and password of the RabbitMQ server, the hostname is the name of the server on which RabbitQ runs, and the optional vhost is the name of the "virtual host" inside RabbitMQ that you have reserved for all MailerQ related data.
+The format of the address is obvious: the "login" and "passwd" hold the username and password of the RabbitMQ server, the hostname is the name of the server on which RabbitMQ runs, and the optional vhost is the name of the "virtual host" inside RabbitMQ that you have reserved for all MailerQ related data.